gaelcolas/Sampler/README.md

 - `build.ps1 -tasks noop` - This will just setup your missing environment variables
 - `build.ps1 -tasks noop -ResolveDependency` - That one will bootstrap your environment & download required modules

+## Task Variables

+A task variable is used in a build task and it can be set either as a script parameter, as a variable defined in a parent scope, or as an environment variable.

+### `BuildModuleOutput`

+The path where the module will be built.
+The path will for example be use for the parameter `OutputDirectory` for the cmdlet `Build-Module` of the PowerShell module _Invoke-Build_.
+Defaults to the path for `OutputDirectory`, and concatenated with `BuiltModuleSubdirectory` if it is set.

+### `BuiltModuleSubdirectory`

+An optional path that will suffix the `OutputDirectory` to build the default path in variable `BuildModuleOutput`.

+### `ModuleVersion`

+The module version of the built module.
+Defaults to the property `NuGetVersionV2` of the executable `gitversion`, or if the executable `gitversion` is not available the the variable defaults to an empty string.

+### `OutputDirectory`

+The base directory of all output from the build tasks.
+Defaults to folder 'output' relative to the [`$BuildRoot`](https://github.com/nightroman/Invoke-Build/wiki/Special-Variables#buildroot).

+### `ProjectPath`

+The root path to the project.
+Defaults to [`$BuildRoot`](https://github.com/nightroman/Invoke-Build/wiki/Special-Variables#buildroot).

+### `ProjectName`

+The project name.
+Defaults to the BaseName of the module manifest it finds in either the folder 'source', 'src, or a folder with the same name as the module.

+### `ReleaseNotesPath`

+THe path to the release notes markdown file.
+Defaults to the path for `OutputDirectory` concatenated with `ReleaseNotes.md`.

+### `SourcePath`

+The path to the source folder.
+Defaults to the same path where the module manifest is found in either the folder 'source', 'src, or a folder with the same name as the module.

 ## Sampler Build workflow

 To better explain the features available, let's look at the `Sampler` module